-For Buildings data is maintained in SynergySoft and Excel spreadsheets, while for Transport, and other structures, Parks and gardens, and Sewer asset classes, financial data is maintained in BizeAsset for manual transfer to the Corporate financial system.
+For Transport, Buildings and other structures, Parks and gardens, and Sewer asset classes, financial data is maintained in BizeAsset for manual transfer to the Corporate financial system.
 Other asset classes are maintained in the Corporate financial system.

 7.2.4 Accountabilities for asset management system and data